Welcome to the Sweet’s Syndrome UK blog!

 - New Zealand Organization for Rare Disorders (NZORD).

 What is Sweet’s syndrome?

 Sweet’s syndrome (SS) is a rare autoinflammatory (not autoimmune) condition and form of neutrophilic dermatosis that mainly affects adults, but can also affect children and babies.
 The main symptoms include fever and painful skin lesions that most often appear on the face, neck and upper extremities, but can appear on any part of the body.
 On rare occasions, there are no skin lesions.
 Other common symptoms include fatigue (this is a medical term that includes a number of different symptoms, and is not the same as simply feeling tired), muscle pain, joint pain (arthralgia) or joint pain and swelling (arthritis), headaches, eye problems, and sometimes mouth ulcers.
 On rare occasions, the lesions can develop in internal joints and organs causing more serious symptoms.
 Very rarely, SS may be life-threatening.
-The cause of SS is poorly understood, but it is associated with infections, autoimmune conditions, inflammatory bowel disease, blood disorders and cancers (malignancy-associated or paraneoplastic), medications (drug-induced), pregnancy, skin damage, overexposure to sunlight or ultraviolet (UV) light, and vaccination.
-In regards to the latter, SS caused by vaccination is incredibly rare (only 10 cases reported in medical literature in the past 42 years), and a definite connection has not been established in all cases.
-Also, as infection is a more common trigger for SS than vaccination, you may be more likely to develop SS as a result of not having your vaccinations than having them.
+The cause of SS is poorly understood, but it is associated with infections, blood disorders and cancers (malignancy-associated or paraneoplastic), autoimmune conditions, inflammatory bowel disease, medications (drug-induced), pregnancy, skin damage, overexposure to sunlight or ultraviolet (UV) light, and vaccination.
+In regards to the latter, SS triggered by vaccination is incredibly rare (only 10 reported cases in medical literature in the past 42 years, globally), and a definite connection between the SS and vaccination was not established in all of these cases.

 Terms & Conditions.